onurkybsi/design-patterns/creational/README.md

 1. To have exactly one instance of the class, we need to control construction of the class **setting its constructor as private**.
 2. To provide a global access point, we need **a static factory method which controls singularity**.

-[Check my implementation!](https://github.com/onurkybsi/design-patterns/blob/main/creational/src/main/java/org/kybprototyping/singleton/SingleInstanceClass.java) And [see](https://github.com/onurkybsi/design-patterns/blob/main/creational/src/test/java/org/kybprototyping/singleton/SingleInstanceClassTest.java#L16) that concurrent clients of the singleton class don't run into any issues when they get it.
+[Check my implementation!](https://github.com/onurkybsi/design-patterns/blob/main/creational/src/main/java/org/kybprototyping/singleton/SingleInstanceClass.java) And [see](https://github.com/onurkybsi/design-patterns/blob/main/creational/src/test/java/org/kybprototyping/singleton/SingleInstanceClassTest.java#L16) that concurrent clients of the singleton class don't run into any issues when they get the single instance.